CurtisNewbie/redis-notes/The-Little-Redis-Book-Notes.md

 ## 3.1 Pseudo Multi Key Queries

 There are situations where we want to query the same value by different keys.
-A naive approach will be to have two keys used (set keyA {....} and then set KeyB {....}), but this wastes memory and is hard to manage.
-A better way to manage this will be to have a key for the value, then use a hash for a group of fields pointing to the real key (for the actual value).
+A naive approach will be to use two keys for same value where the values are simply duplicates (e.g., set keyA {....} and then set KeyB {....}), but this wastes memory and is hard to manage.
+A better way to manage this will be to have a single key for the value, then use a hash for a group of fields pointing to this single key (this single key is just like a handle).

 For example: